Your Patients Depend on Your Willingness to Learn About Cannabis Benefits, Harms, and Everything in Between

 One last thing to chew on — patients will likely move forward with their plan to use cannabis without your oversight if you do not promote an open dialogue with them about their cannabis use.
 So let’s consider the potential harms related to cannabis use and abuse for a second.
 Wouldn’t you feel horrible if you could have prevented an adverse outcome by being open to such discussions?
 As a nurse, I know I would!

 We’re professionally, ethically, and legally responsible for staying up to date with the scientific literature and evidence.
 Yes, prohibition and the DEA Schedule I status of cannabis in this country prevents adequate research.
 So look into countries who are paving the way in this topic area – Israel, Spain, the United Kingdom to name a few.
 There is also tons of anecdotal evidence, which by the way, is REAL EVIDENCE.
 And should be treated as such.

 Fellow health professionals, I implore you to learn about cannabis and cannabinoid therapeutics.
 Go to conferences, speak with cannabis-literate colleagues, read all of the literature, listen to your patients.
 Be the health professional that you set out to be.
-Not an indoctrinated monkey who has forgotten how to think out of the box, think critically, and actually help people feel better.
 Trust me, doing the above is empowering and rewarding.
 If we all felt this way in our chosen health professions, then I have to believe that we would be a healthier society as a whole.